 - Program fee - $9,000 (Subject to change and based on minimum 11 participating students

 - Includes - Airport transfers, single room with a host family and daily breakfast (option to choose university housing at a slightly higher cost), instruction and administrative fees, 7-8 field-trips, limited health insurance, and access to CCCU campus facilities.

-- Does not include - passport fee, extra meals, spending money, independent travel, souvenirs, and other personal expenses.
+- Does not include - passport fee, extra meals, optional insurance, spending money, independent travel, souvenirs, and other personal expenses.

 - Spending Money - estimated based on student feedback - $2,000-$5,000 for the semester

 Space is Limited so apply now!

 *The $1,600 deposit will be refunded in full if you are not selected for the program.
-If you are selected but later withdraw, the refund amount will vary, depending on when you cancel and how many of the fixed costs for the program have already been paid out by the STLCC.
-The $200 security deposit will be refunded at the program’s end if there are no damages or other outstanding charges against your account in Canterbury (library late fees, host home damages, etc.)
+If you are selected but later withdraw, the refund amount will vary, depending on when you cancel and how many of the fixed costs for the program have already been paid out by STLCC.
+The $200 security deposit will be refunded at the program’s end if there are no outstanding charges against your account in Canterbury (library late fees, host home damages, etc.)